veeto

 Summary

 Senator McNerney's workplace automation legislation establishes comprehensive requirements for employers using automated decision systems (ADS) in employment decisions.
-The bill mandates that employers notify workers at least 30 days before deploying ADS technology, maintain current inventories of all systems in use, and provide detailed information about how these systems affect employment decisions.
+The bill requires employers to notify workers at least 30 days before deploying ADS for employment decisions and maintain an updated inventory of all systems in use.
+For existing systems, employers must provide notice by April 1, 2026.

 Key Dates